Easy Panzanella Salad with Burrata

 And trust me on this one, I used to hate tomatoes.
 Like, I think they used to be one of my least favorite vegetables.

-And this recipe totally plays up on their seasonality.
-The tomatoes are first salted to help release their juice and bring out their flavor.
+In the recipe, the tomatoes are first salted to help release their juice and bring out their flavor.

 Then, delicious, crusty sourdough is added to the mix.